 - 3. Once you submit the form, you will be asked to purchase the camp.
 You can make your purchase by selecting the red Buy Tickets button on the top, right-hand side of the webpage.
-Before and After Care for each session be purchased the first day of camp at the camp site.
+Before and After Care for each session be purchased online or at the first day of camp.

 - 4. If you have trouble purchasing online, please contact the Education Department at 916-446-7501 ext.
 116. or email@example.com.

-PLEASE NOTE: EACH SESSION HAS A DIFFERENT THEME, SO CAMPERS WHO ENROLL IN MULTIPLE SESSIONS WILL LEARN NEW SONGS, DANCES, AND SCENES EACH SESSION.
+PLEASE NOTE: EACH SUMMER SESSION WILL HAVE A DIFFERENT THEME.
+EACH SESSION’S THEME WILL ALLOW CAMPERS WHO ENROLL IN MULTIPLE SESSIONS LEARN NEW SONGS, DANCES, AND SCENES DURING EACH SESSION

 9am – 5pm (Before/After Care Available)

 What parents have been saying about STC’s Camps…